Did you know that corporate wireless contract termination brings steep penalties in the form of Wireless Early Termination Fees aka Telecom ETF fees?

 Do any wireless providers offer service with no two year service agreement?

 T-Mobile has the Un-contract.
-The T-Mobile un-contract is a guarantee from T-Mobile that as long as you’re a T-Mobile client your rates will not go up, all without the restrictions of signing a long-term wireless contract.
+The T-Mobile un-contract is a guarantee from T-Mobile that as long as you’re a T-Mobile client your rates will not go up.
+All without the restrictions of signing a long-term wireless contract.
 T-Mobile advertises that your rates may go down, but they will never go up.
 There are bring your own device plans, shared data plans, installment plans, and leases are also available now.
+Learn about better mobile expense management today with Auditel.

 What monthly installment plans are available on wireless devices?

-T-Mobile, AT&T Wireless, and Sprint offer wireless plans that allow you to pay your phone bill off in monthly payments, giving you a savings discount, and the ability to obtain a new wireless device every year or so if the old wireless phone is returned to the provider.
+T-Mobile, AT&T Wireless, and Sprint offer wireless plans that allow you to pay your phone bill off in monthly payments.
+These plan give you a savings discount, and the ability to obtain a new wireless device every year or so.
+As long as the old wireless phone is returned to the provider.
 T-Mobile has a plan called Jump, Sprint has a plan called Easy Pay Early Upgrade, and the AT&T’s wireless plan is called Next.
 Verizon wireless has a device payment plan that took the place of the Edge plan.
-Verizon’s monthly device payments gives the flexibility of getting the most current devices by making monthly payments over time rather than paying for it all up front.
+Verizon’s monthly device payments gives added flexibility.
+So, you can get the most current devices by making monthly payments over time rather than paying for the device up front.
 With Verizon Wireless you just make a monthly payment until your device is paid off.

 How soon can I upgrade my Verizon wireless device using Edge or monthly device payment plan?